Are you looking for ways of keeping your house clean with kids? These twelve tips will have your house clean with less stress for you!

 When they do this, you should have fewer toys lying around.
 This will help reduce the number of times you must pick them up and return them to where they are kept.

-The simplest way for anyone (kids and adults) to keep any place clutter-free is if there is a designated place for all items.
+The simplest way for anyone (kids and adults) to keep any place clutter-free is to have a designated place for all items.
 Having baskets or wooden bins for toy collections, upcycled shoe boxes for trinkets, or kid-height hooks for coats, will ensure everything has its place.

 You can make it easy by labeling boxes or baskets to ensure your kids can quickly put away items, not in use, on your request.